 Some types of metal, such as white gold, need to be replated regularly to maintain its strength and appearance.
-Ensure you know your jewellery well so you know what unique needs it may have: read our descriptions and refer to our glossary for all the information you need on different types of metal, different settings and cuts of diamonds.
+Ensure you know your jewellery well so you know what unique needs it may have: read our Education Section for all the information you need on different types of metal, different settings and cuts of diamonds.

 Items of diamond jewellery should be stored separately to avoid scratching.
 When stored correctly, diamond necklaces and earrings will not tangle.
 Pouches or a soft-lined box with compartments are ideal for this purpose.
 Jewellery boxes should be kept in a cool, dry location.

-When travelling, a good quality travel case will keep your jewellery protected.
+When travelling, a good quality travel case will keep your jewellery well protected.

 We recommend all items of jewellery are insured against theft or damage.
-Consider adding your jewellery to your home insurance coverage, or taking out an insurance policy specifically for your jewellery.
+Consider adding your jewellery to your home insurance coverage or taking out an insurance policy specifically for your jewellery.
 Ensure you know exactly what is covered and what is not.
-We recommend Q Report for jewellery insurance, as they specialise in insuring jewellery.
-You’ll get:
+We recommend Q Report for jewellery insurance, since they specialise in insuring jewellery.

 • 12 months worldwide cover